 The Commissions work with the EMT on the

 day to day activities needed to progress FICS forward.

 The Finance Commission (FinCom) manages the operational activities associated with FICS finances.
 The commission’s job is to build the annual budget and to monitor monthly income and expenditure.
 They work closely with the ExCo and the other commissions in a supporting role to ensure that the organization has the funds available when needed.
 Most of the commission’s work takes place behind the scenes and is directly involved in developing the FICS organizational infrastructure.

-The Finance Commission works closely with the Executive Management Team – Head of Finance and is responsible for:
+The Finance Commission works closely with the Executive Management Team and Head of Finance.

 Head of Finance: Neil Robertson, Australia